NotTotal/Happy-fun-times/README.md

 How do I use High Poly Head?
 - In racemenu search for “face part” and move the slider.
 HPH will work on any pre existing presets that you have, but you will need to use HPH's eyebrows.

+The enemy density is too high!
+- Gitgud.
+There's a ton of power available to you even at level 1 that can make the game rather easy if you spend a few minutes thinking things through.
+You can also lower the density with the provided MCM recorder, but also, gitgud.

 Loverslab downloads keep failing!
 - First make sure you verified your LL account and then restart WJ.
 If that doesn't work log in and out of LL in the WJ UI.
 If that doesn't work, grab the failing links from the WJ log, download the files manually, and put them in your downloads folder.